RobertZetterlund/intro-to-ai/assignment3/report.md

 #inertia is the sum of squared distances of samples to    their closest cluster center.
 ```

-Since both our own experiment with different k-values and the elbow curved indicates k=3 to be a good value, we deem 3 to be the most suitable k-value for this task.
+Since both our own experiment with different k-values and the elbow curved indicate k=3 to be a good value, we deem 3 to be the most suitable k-value for this task.

 ### Validation